TrinityCore/tc-wiki/database/335/world/creature_addon.md

 &nbsp;

 ### mount
-The model ID (see CreatureDisplayInfo.dbc) of the mount to be used to make the creature appear mounted.
+The [CreatureDisplayInfo ID](/files/DBC/335/creaturedisplayinfo#id) of the mount to be used to make the creature appear mounted.
 The value here overrides the value for the creature's unit field UNIT_FIELD_MOUNTDISPLAYID.
 &nbsp;

 ### MountCreatureID
 The [creature entry](../world/creature_template#entry) this creature is mounted on.
 > Note: This field is currently not in use.
 {.is-info}